rebelot/heirline.nvim/cookbook.md

         return vim.wo.spell
     end,
     provider = 'SPELL ',
-    hl = { style = 'bold', fg = colors.orange}
+    hl = { bold = true, fg = colors.orange}
 }
 ```

 ## Flexible Components

 Yes, Heirline has flexible components!
-And, like any other component, they are
+And, like any other component, they
-nestable and context-aware!
+can be nested and are context-aware!

 Flexible components are components that will adjust their output depending on
 the visible space for that window statusline.